ferdyuuya/money-app/README.md

-# myapp
+# MoneyApp

-A new Flutter project.
+Abandoned - 270924
+Simple Flutter Project
 ## Getting Started

 This project is a starting point for a Flutter application.